Favorite Quotations ~ Writing & Writers, 3

 Writing free verse is like playing tennis with the net down. ~ Robert Frost

-There is no better feeling than when you write something you know is a piece of you and that, at some point, is going to communicate with someone else. ~ Alanis Morissette
+There is no better feeling than writing something that is a piece of you and knowing it will one day communicate with someone else. ~ Alanis Morissette

 You can’t write poetry on the computer. ~ Quentin Tarantino